Jaseci-Labs/jaseci/README.md

    `kubectl port-forward service/jaseci 8000:80 &`

-3. Then change to web client director and run npm -i to install all npm packages required by client
+3. Then change to web client director and run npm i to install all npm packages required by client

    `cd frontend/web; npm i`